captn3m0/captn3m0.github.com/_drafts/why-i-use-arch.md

 I used to have a very-customized Windows setup around a decade back.
 I even wrote about my Vista setup.
 At the end, it boils down to: whatever workflow works for you.
 For me, this means:

 - Locking my laptop as soon as I unplug my Yubikey
-- Being able to create my own packages for software that I use
+- Being able to create my own packages for software that I use (I maintain 3 on the AUR)
--